tttor/ml-foundation/method/optim/hfo_martens_2010.md

   seeming to halt altogether before making significant progress, resulting in poor performance on the training set (under-fitting).
 * using off-the-shelf implementations of HF
-  * that they simply don’t work for neural network training, or are at least grossly impractical.
+  * they simply don’t work for neural network training, or are at least grossly impractical.

 ## observation
 * gradient descent (curvature-blind) is unsuitable for optimizing objectives